Table of contents

 A wish come true

-Before testing the design with our learners, I checked the feasibility with my dear developers, who raised a couple important points.
+Before testing the design with the learners, I checked the feasibility with the dear developers, who raised a couple important points.

-Since in the future we are potentially adding custom lists, how will saving with the heart icon (which I was using for the save action) work for that use case?
+Since in the future we would potentially add custom lists, how will saving with the heart icon (which I was using for the save action) work for that use case?
 The heart icon has the LIKE action associated to it, so it might not scale well.
 Hence, I switched to the bookmark icon.

 The second point was whether UNDO action was necessary, and if we could skip it for the first iteration to simplify the implementation.
 I went back to research more specifically how other platforms handle it and these were the results.

 The PO and I decided to keep the UNDO for the first implementation.
-All settled, now, how do our learners use it?
-I tested the new design with 4 learners, and it turned out, saving a program to the <Wishlist> is straightforward.
+All settled, now, how do the learners use it?
+I could test the new design with only 4 learners, and it turned out, saving a program to the <Wishlist> was straightforward.

 However, the term <Wishlist> caused confusion for two of them, as it could mean a list of programs that the learner cannot access right now, but would like to have.